National Certification Programme

 The National Certification Programme for Cardiac Rehabilitation (NCP_CR) is a joint project between the BACPR and NACR that has been running for nearly four years.
 Since 2018, certification standards for all programmes in England, Northern Ireland and Wales have been reported as part of the NACR Quality and Outcomes Report.

-A list of current certified programmes can be found on the National Audit of Cardiac Rehabilitation webpage.
+Click here for a list of current certified programmes National Audit of Cardiac Rehabilitation webpage.

 What does “minimum standard” mean?

 The updated BACPR Standards & Core Components were published in 2017, and represent agreed national standards for the delivery of CR in the UK.
 Over the past few years, there has been a growing emphasis on quality assurance of services across the NHS.
 However, through NACR data analyses and published research it’s clear that around a quarter of cardiovascular disease prevention and rehabilitation programmes in the UK meet quality standards with others at less than optimal levels service delivery.

 The NCP_CR, Steering Group strives to make the certification process: easy to access, attainable and ensure the process is equitable.

 Before any programme can be assessed against NCP_CR Key Performance Indicators they must be entering data into the National Audit for Cardiac Rehabilitation (NACR).